Helan Går: Lyrics

 ^{*}In the classic version, "trår" (wants) is used instead of "tar" (take), which rhymes with the following verse-ending "får".
 The change to "tar" stems from "trår" being mispronounced and misheard, as well as "tar" being easier to say and being a more conventional word than "trår".

 The whole (helan) and the half (halvan) in the lyrics above refer to the names traditionally given to the first and second snaps (names exist up to number 18).
 The meaning is therefore "the one who doesn't drink the first snaps won't get the second one either".

-"Hell and Gore!" parody

-A parodic meta-version by Staffan Waltré goes: